kwalter94/jwt-auth-example/README.md

       [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) war
-      memories; I can assure you that it is not something you should worry about too much here because the worst an attacker will do to your application users' is their access token refresh.
+      memories; I can assure you that it is not something you should worry about too much here because the worst an attacker will do to your application users' is to make them refresh access tokens.
 3. Frontend uses access token for normal requests up until when it expires (backend should respond with a 401) or the token is lost (browser was closed or page was refreshed).